Permissions

 Entity Permission Policies

-Entities can add additional "gating" for specific permissions.
-For example, a Site owner (jsmith) may choose to limit domain editing to themselves.
-So on the site entity, an IEntityPermissionPolicy would be added to the .permissions array, adding that conditition to the existing IPermissionPolicy
+Entities can add additional gating for specific permissions.
+For example, a Site owner (jsmith) may limit domain editing to themselves by adding an IEntityPermissionPolicy to the .permissions array.

 site.permissions = [